 – the amputation of a limb

-If you have any questions regarding your ability and right to file a personal injury lawsuit after a traffic crash in Massachusetts, do not hesitate to seek the advice of a Boston personal injury attorney.
+If you have any questions regarding your ability and right to file a lawsuit after a traffic crash in Massachusetts, do not hesitate to seek the advice of an attorney.

 An experienced injury lawyer can review the details of the accident and injury, explain your rights, and determine if you qualify to file a legal action.